sbednarz/scilab/2020/07/README.md

 //now we could calculate molar concentration of the salt

-c = n0 ./ V // note "./" means element-by-element division, normal operator "/" does not work in this case (V is a vector)
+// note "./" means element-by-element division,
+// normal operator "/" does not work in this case, because V is a vector

+c = n0 ./ V

 subplot(211)
 plot(t, V, '-b')